| Interface as the Key Category of Computer

 far from being a transparent window into the data inside a computer,

+the interface bring with it strong messages of its own.
 As an example of how the interface imposes its own logic on media,

 consider "cut and paste" operation, standard in all software